 Introduction

 In an era of rapid and relentless business transformation, forward-looking job and skills management (GPEC GEPP) and reliable skill data from the field are proving to be crucial tools.
-According to a Calexa Group study, 67% of companies that have adopted proactive job and skills management are more successful in navigating today's economic landscape.
+According to a Calexa Group study, 67% of companies that have adopted proactive jobs and skills management are more successful in navigating today's economic landscape.
 Harmonizing these two approaches is not only strategic, it's vital to the sustainability and development of any organization.
 Let's dive into this fascinating world to understand how skills, data and forecasting are shaping tomorrow's business.

 What is Gestion Prévisionnelle des Emplois et des Compétences (GPEC GEPP)?